gsxdsm/nuxt-rpc/README.md

 </template>
 ```

-The `.server` part of the filename informs the module that this code should never end up in the browser and to convert it to an API call instead (`POST /api/__remote/todo/getTodos`).
+The `server/rpc` part of the path informs the module that this code should never end up in the browser and to convert it to an API call instead (`POST /api/__remote/todo/getTodos`).

 Checkout [the playground example](/playground).